This content has been automatically translated from Ukrainian.

 TikTok made Pick Me Girl a global meme

-Although the modern meaning of the word was formed in Twitter, its true popularity came from TikTok.
+Although the modern meaning of the word was formed back on Twitter, it was TikTok that brought it true popularity.

 Thanks to TikTok's algorithms, these videos quickly went viral.
-The term ceased to be understood only by a narrow circle of Twitter users and transformed into one of the most well-known slang expressions of modern internet culture within a few years.
+The term ceased to be understood only by a narrow circle of Twitter users and transformed within a few years into one of the most well-known slang expressions of modern internet culture.

 Why do people become Pick Me Girls?

 When someone is called a Pick Me Girl on social media, it often sounds like mockery or criticism.
-Because of this, it’s easy to get the impression that such behavior is a conscious manipulation or a desire to attract attention at any cost.
-In reality, it’s much more complex.
+Because of this, it is easy to form the impression that such behavior is a conscious manipulation or a desire to attract attention at any cost.
+In reality, it is much more complex.

-Psychologists and cultural researchers emphasize: Pick Me Girl is not a personality type or a psychological diagnosis, but a way of interacting with the environment shaped by various factors.
+Psychologists and cultural researchers emphasize that a Pick Me Girl is not a personality type or a psychological diagnosis, but a way of interacting with the environment shaped by various factors.
 It can be influenced by upbringing, social environment, popular culture, personal life experiences, and even social media algorithms.

-That’s why behind the outwardly similar behavior of different people may lie completely different reasons.
+That is why behind the outwardly similar behavior of different people can lie completely different reasons.

 The desire to be accepted

-The desire to be liked by others is one of the basic human needs.
-It’s important for us to feel support, respect, and belonging to a certain community.
-This desire becomes particularly strong during adolescence and youth when a person is just forming their self-image.
+The desire to please others is one of the basic human needs.
+It is important for us to feel support, respect, and belonging to a certain community.
+This desire becomes particularly strong during adolescence and young adulthood when a person is just forming their self-image.

 The problem arises when approval begins to seem like the only way to feel one's own worth.

 In such a situation, a person may unconsciously seek a way to stand out among others.
-The simplest path becomes not the development of one’s own strengths, but the creation of an image of someone who supposedly differs favorably from the "rest."
+The simplest path becomes not the development of one's own strengths, but the creation of an image of a person who supposedly differs favorably from the "rest."

-This is often where statements like "I’m not like other girls" come from.
-Their goal is not so much to talk about oneself as to emphasize one’s own uniqueness.
+This is often where statements like "I'm not like other girls" come from.
+Their goal is not so much to talk about oneself but to emphasize one's own uniqueness.

 The influence of popular culture